-When the oil is warm, add in the tofu dice and fry them on the pan till they are golden on all sides.
+When the oil is warm, add the tofu dice and fry them on the pan till they are golden on all sides.
 You need to occasionally turn them around.

 Season the tofu with salt.
 I like to add a generous amount to try and imitate the saltiness of the feta cheese.

-Then when the tofu dice are golden and crisp, turn the heat off, and let them cool down for 5 minutes before adding them on top of the tomato cucumber and onion salad, just like if they were pieces of feta cheese.
+Then when the tofu dice are golden and crisp, turn the heat off, and let them cool down for 5 minutes before adding them on top of the tomato cucumber and onion salad, just as if they were pieces of feta cheese.

 Did you know that we develop our recipes to go together for a complete dinner meal plan?
 Serve this tomato cucumber and onion salad with:

 - 6 medium sized ripe tomatoes roma or vine tomatoes

 - 2 tablespoon vinegar white wine, red wine, balsamico or apple cider